-If you pay a service charge you might receive some or all of these communal services:
+Your service charge goes towards some or all of these communal services:

 - Cleaning of communal areas